Camera and NVR Streaming/Management

 • Choose the mode per camera under Recordings → Settings → Camera Recording: Off, Continuous, or Events (motion).
 You can also set recording_policy to events_only or continuous via PATCH /api/cameras/<id>.

 • By default, Events mode does not run 24/7 segment recording (no always-on FFmpeg writer for those cameras), so the Playback timeline stays empty for them — footage lives under Events as motion clips.
 Opus does not read camera/NVR “motion only” flags; it decides motion in software using the processor.
-If you want a rolling segment buffer on disk for pre-roll (like a traditional NVR), set EVENTS_ONLY_RECORD_SEGMENTS=1 (or true / yes / on) on the recorder service — any other value leaves Events as clip-only (see docker-compose.yml and docs/hardware-sizing.md).
+If you want a rolling segment buffer on disk for pre-roll (like a traditional NVR), set EVENTS_ONLY_RECORD_SEGMENTS=1 (or true / yes / on) on the recorder service — any other value leaves Events as clip-only (see docker/docker-compose.yml and docs/hardware-sizing.md).

 • Tune behavior with environment variables on the processor (and shared retention settings): see docs/hardware-sizing.md for PROCESSING_POLL_SECONDS, CLIP_SECONDS, MOTION_COOLDOWN_SECONDS, MOTION_RTSP_MODE, EVENTS_ONLY_BUFFER_HOURS, CLIP_RETENTION_DAYS, and related notes.

-• If you record through the go2rtc RTSP relay (GO2RTC_RTSP_URL), use the same URL on both the recorder and processor services so segments, motion sampling, and clips refer to the same paths (details in docker-compose.yml).
+• If you record through the go2rtc RTSP relay (GO2RTC_RTSP_URL), use the same URL on both the recorder and processor services so segments, motion sampling, and clips refer to the same paths (details in docker/docker-compose.yml).

 • Clip timing: Under Recordings → Settings, configure core capture length, optional post-roll (extra seconds after the trigger), pre-roll (up to 15s from the latest completed segment file when segment files exist), poll interval, and cooldown.
 The same values can be set via environment variables on the processor service (CLIP_SECONDS, CLIP_PRE_SECONDS, CLIP_POST_SECONDS, etc.); DB settings override env when set in the UI.
 True “seconds before motion” without any buffer is not possible from live RTSP alone — pre-roll uses recorded segments when available.